kazhala/InquirerPy/README.md

 ## Migrating from PyInquirer

 Most APIs from `PyInquirer` should be compatible with `InquirerPy`.
-If you discovered any more incompatible APIs, please let me know via issues or directly update README via pull request.
+If you discovered any more incompatible APIs, please create an issue or directly update README via a pull request.

 ### EditorPrompt